uml-ubicomp-2016-spring/ubicomp16-Driving-Behavior-Analysis/Report.md

 [Driving Behavior Analysis Based on Vehicle OBD Information and AdaBoost Algorithms](http://www.iaeng.org/publication/IMECS2015/IMECS2015_pp102-106.pdf)

 Summarization of the paper basic idea as follows,

-1. Collect good driving data and bad driving data as training set.
+> 1. Collect good driving data and bad driving data as training set.
-2. Using of AdaBoost algorithms to create a driving behavior classification model.
+> 2. Using of AdaBoost algorithms to create a driving behavior classification model.
-3. Import driving data which is collected from OBD reader.
+> 3. Import driving data which is collected from OBD reader.
-4. Determine whether the current driving behavior belongs to safe driving or not.
+> 4. Determine whether the current driving behavior belongs to safe driving or not.

 As you can see, this is a general classification algorithm based on mechine learning method.
 Obviously, it has several points are not perfect.

-1. It need a lot of data set for training.
+> 1. It need a lot of data set for training.
-2. No 100% accurateness.
+> 2. No 100% accurateness.
-3. Need a lot computing cost.
+> 3. Need a lot computing cost.

-Anyway, the good news is, all of issues listed above have been solved by our app, the app can reach 100% accurateness, no training data needed, and less computing cost, even moving computing part into smartphone inside, the mobile CPU is able to 100% handle it.
+Anyway, the good news is, all of issues listed above have been solved by our app.
+The app can reach 100% accurateness, no training data needed, and less computing cost, even moving computing part into smartphone inside, the mobile CPU is able to 100% handle it.

 Although the app's algorithm is simple, but simple is powerful, simple is forcible :)